What ages are eligible to play?

 What exactly does my registration fee cover?

 North Texas State Soccer Association (“NTSSA”), of which Midland is a part, receives a portion of each players’ registration fee which provides insurance coverage and operation expenses incurred for the development of soccer programs.
-The remainder is used locally to cover administration expenses, pay office staff, buy field equipment, field maintenance, pay for referees, trophies and for coach and referee training and development.
+The remainder is used locally to cover administration expenses, field maintenance, pay for office staff/police officers/referees, trophies, and more.

 What additional costs can I expect to pay?

 The only mandatory equipment required by our rules are shin guards.
 Each team is responsible for its own uniforms.
-Usually the coach will choose the uniforms and collects funds from each player to cover the cost of the uniforms.
 Sponsorship of uniforms and/or equipment is permitted, subject to MSA & NTSSA rules.
 Soccer cleats are not mandatory equipment.
 Each player will want to have a soccer ball.
 There are other optional costs that vary from team to team, such as photos, tournament fees, party expenses, snacks, etc.

 Where are the games played?

 MSA is provided five soccer complexes by the City of Midland.
-Under 4 through Under 8 play at J.P.
+U4 through U8 play at J.P.
 Butler Sports Complex.
-Under 9 and older play at Windlands Sports Complex.
-Under 11 and older may have a few games scheduled at the UTPB soccer fields in Odessa.
+U9 and older play at Windlands Sports Complex.
+U11 and older will have games scheduled at the UTPB soccer fields in Odessa and possibly in Lubbock, San Angelo and/or Abilene.
 Beal, Hogan, and Reyes-Mashburn parks are provided for the use of tournaments and the club soccer programs.

 When are the games played?